 Standing Cable Row

 Stand facing the cable machine, about two feet away.
 Position the cable at chest height.
 Grab cable handle with your right hand.
 Bend your left knee and raise your left leg in front of you.
 Bend right elbow and pull your hand to the side of your chest.
-Straight arm again, keeping left foot in the air.
-Reverse side on next set.
+Straight arm again, keeping the left foot in the air.
+The reverse side on the next set.

 Weighted Single Leg Dead Lifts

 Grab a light barbell in both hands and stand with your weight over your right leg, arms straight in front of you.
 Hinge forward at the waist, raising your left leg behind you while lowering the barbell to the floor.
 In one strong motion, return to standing (focus on keeping your back straight).
 Switch legs and repeat.

 Sit on the floor, legs straight in front of you, arms at your sides.
 Shift your weight back as you raise both legs off the floor, contracting your abs until your body form the shape of a V. Stretch arms out in front of you.
 Hold for 30 seconds.

 You knew it would be hard, but harder than you expected?
 Don’t worry, you’ll get through this.
 If you’re thinking of calling it quits, just…